ArkAung/build-small-moe-lm/README.md

 out the unselected contributions (see comments in the file).
-This is the easiest way to get correct routing/gradients working in MLX without wrestling with gather/scatter edge cases, but it means you aren't actually getting the compute savings that make MoE attractive in production — you're paying dense-model FLOPs for MoE-model quality/capacity.
+This is the easiest way to get correct routing/gradients working in MLX without wrestling with gather/scatter edge cases, but it means you aren't actually getting the compute savings that make MoE attractive in production.

-**Good next exercise once this trains correctly:** convert the MoE layer to real sparse dispatch — sort tokens by assigned expert, gather them into per-expert batches, run each expert only on its assigned tokens, then scatter results back.
-This is genuinely the most instructive part of building an MoE and worth doing by hand once you've seen the dense version work end to end.
+**Good next exercise once this trains correctly:** convert the MoE layer to real sparse dispatch.
+Sort tokens by assigned expert, gather them into per-expert batches, run each expert only on its assigned tokens.

 ## Other extensions worth trying